Kongduino/RUI3_LoRa_Kitchen_Sink/README.md

 * `/lpp`: Send all available data points as a Cayenne LPP packet.
 If you have an RTC connected, the first channel wil be UNIX time.

 ![LPP](assets/LPP.png)
+(Yes there is a problem with Unix Time, hush.)

 (* `/> xxxxx`: sends a custom message.
 Notice the space between `/>` and `xxxxxx`.) <-- to be reimplemented